All Articles/

 How long does it take to see results from professional flea treatment?

-Most homeowners notice a significant reduction in flea activity within 3-4 weeks, with complete elimination typically achieved within 6-8 weeks.
+Most homeowners see significant improvement within 3-4 weeks, with complete elimination by 6-8 weeks.

 What should I do if I still see fleas after treatment?